0xmovses/flow-blocto-react/README.md

-# Getting Started with Create React App
+# React-Redux for Flow FCL

 A skeleton react project with typescript for the Flow blockchain using Blocto for user authentication